espressif/esp-idf/examples/get-started/blink/README.md

 ## Example Output

 As you run the example, you will see the LED blinking, according to the previously defined period.
-For the addressable LED, you can also change the LED color by setting the `pStrip_a->set_pixel(pStrip_a, 0, 16, 16, 16);` (LED Strip, Pixel Number, Red, Green, Blue) with values from 0 to 255 in the `blink.c` file.
+For the addressable LED, you can also change the LED color by setting the `led_strip_set_pixel(pStrip_a, 0, 16, 16, 16);` (LED Strip, Pixel Number, Red, Green, Blue) with values from 0 to 255 in the `blink.c` file.

 ```
 I (315) example: Example configured to blink addressable LED!